Champions League News: Jordan Henderson setback hits Liverpool in Munich | Goal.com

+Liverpool manager Jurgen Klopp said that captain Jordan Henderson's ankle injury is "serious enough" after the Reds progressed to the Champions League quarter-final with a 3-1 win at Bayern Munich.

-Liverpool suffered an early setback before taking the lead in their Champions League last-16 showdown at Bayern Munich, as captain Jordan Henderson hobbled off through injury.
+Henderson suffered an early setback before Liverpool took the lead in their Champions League last-16 showdown at Bayern, as he hobbled off through injury.

-Henderson appeared to land awkwardly after an aerial challenge with James Rodriguez and received treatment to his left foot.
+Henderson appeared to land awkwardly after an aerial challenge with James Rodriguez and received treatment to his left ankle.

 Although the England international tried to continue he was forced to make way for Fabinho during the 13th minute.